BeauBeannie/tinguhasabulan/README.md

 ## ![Meowtar The Blue](Siomeow%20Legends/Assets/GIFs/Meowtar_The_Blue_Idle.gif) Introduction

-In a world where cats of all types—mages, swordsmen, knights, and rogues—are captured and forced into a brutal arena,  only the deadliest can claim victory.
-These skilled cats must rely on their unique abilities and ruthless instincts to eliminate every rival standing in their way.
-Each battle is a savage fight for dominance, and only the fiercest feline will emerge victorious, while the rest are doomed to a grim fate: being turned into siomeow.

-Siomeow Legends is a top-down, free-for-all deathmatch game where survival isn’t enough—players must dominate the battlefield by defeating as many opponents as possible to secure the top spot.
-Set in randomized arenas filled with hidden dangers and cunning traps, players control fierce feline champions, fighting tooth and claw to rack up kills and climb the leaderboard.

-Embracing our love for cats, we feature feline adventurers as the main characters, each embodying agility, curiosity, and charm.
-This blend of player-versus-player dynamics with cat personas creates a unique game that’s both thrilling and whimsically engaging.

----
+What if the moon was not just a moon, but a being bound by duty—one moon, carrying the weight every night?
+There was never an enemy, only two souls who found in each other what they had longed for—a friend.
+Yet, the moon must shine for the people, while the Bakunawa, drawn to him, unknowingly brings harm each time it rises from the sea to take the moon away.
+Separated by fate, they exist in different worlds.
+Will they always yearn for each other, forever admiring from afar?

+Tinguha sa Bulan, depending on the English translation, carries two meanings—Desire of the Moon and Desire for the Moon.
+In this retelling, why not both?

+* Desire of the Moon: The moon longs to be with its dear friend, the Bakunawa, to escape the burden of being the light for everyone.

+* Desire for the Moon: The Bakunawa yearns for the day the moon can join it in the depths, away from duty, simply to be together again.

+They do not seek to harm, only to be with one another.
+They just wanted each other to be happy.

+**Tinguha sa Bulan** is a short AR (Augmented Reality) game that reimagines the traditional Visayan legend of the Bakunawa and the Seven Moons.
+This project explores how technology—specifically AR—can serve as a bridge between oral tradition and modern digital storytelling.

+The game mixes 2D pixel art and real-world interaction, where players engage with objects around them to piece together the narrative and relive the longing between the moon and the Bakunawa.

 <!-- ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png) -->

 ## ![King Mewrthur](Siomeow%20Legends/Assets/GIFs/King_Mewrthur_Idle.gif) Installation

-> ‼️ **NOTE**: The game is currently available only on Windows.
+> ‼️ **NOTE**: The game is currently available only on Android devices with screen sizes closer to 2340 x 1080.

-Follow these steps to install **Siomeow Legends**:
+Follow these steps to install **Tinguha sa Bulan**:

 1. **Download the Game**
-   Visit the [latest release](https://github.com/your-username/siomeow-legends/releases) and download the zip file.
+   Visit the [latest release](https://github.com/BeauBeannie/tinguhasabulan) and download the zip file.
 Alternatively, you can use this [direct link](https://github.com/Mekuuuuu/siomeow-legends/releases/download/v1.0.0/Siomeow-Legends-v1.0.0-alpha.zip) to download the game directly.
 2. **Extract the Files**
    After downloading, locate the zip file and extract its contents into a folder of your choice.
 3. **Run the Game**